MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfentity/functions/pfentitygetapiendpoint.md

 ---
 author: jasonsandlin
 title: "PFEntityGetAPIEndpoint"
-description: "Gets the API endpoint from an entity handle." ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 03/09/2023
+description: "Gets the API endpoint for the PFServiceConfig associated with an entity handle." ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 05/24/2023
 ---

 # PFEntityGetAPIEndpoint

-Gets the API endpoint from an entity handle.
+Gets the API endpoint for the PFServiceConfig associated with an entity handle.

 ## Syntax